I Hate Being A Parent: How To Deal When Parenting Feels Impossible

 Several aspects of being a parent may bring up unpleasant feelings, causing some to feel like a bad mom or a horrible mom.
-Many parents may go through transitional struggles or hard times.
-However, if you can't seem to find hope or joy in parenting, consider exploring your feelings further.
+Many parents may go through transitional struggles or hard times from all the work.
+However, if you can't seem to find hope or joy in being a parent, consider exploring your feelings further to find out what’s wrong.

-If you're a new parent, you may be experiencing post-partum depression.
+If you're a new parent, you may be experiencing postpartum depression, characterized by intense feelings of sadness, mood swings, and guilt.
 This serious condition may cause feelings of inadequacy, prolonged and severe sadness, or worthlessness.
-Talk to your primary healthcare provider, ob-gyn, or mental health professional if you're experiencing intense sadness, anger, or guilt after birth.
-Remember, partners of any gender, non-biological, and adoptive parents may also experience this condition.
+Talk to your primary healthcare provider, ob-gyn, or mental health professional if you're experiencing intense sadness, anger, or guilt after birth, as these can be symptoms of postpartum depression.
+Remember, partners of any gender, non-biological, and adoptive parents may also experience postpartum depression.

 Depression is a highly treatable mental illness that many parents, including new moms and recently pregnant moms, experience.
 Some may also face depression during pregnancy.
 Talking to a professional, attending doctor's appointments, and connecting with other moms can be the first steps to enjoying motherhood, feeling happier, and taking care of yourself, your mental health, and your baby.
 It's important to realize that seeking support from a husband or a partner can also contribute to becoming a happier mom.

 Expressing your emotions can be beneficial, even if they feel unpleasant.
-If you're a parent struggling with persistent low mood, tearfulness, feelings of being overwhelmed and inadequate, low self-esteem, extreme fatigue, or low motivation, help is available to become a good mom and feel happy.
+If you're a parent struggling with persistent low mood, tearfulness, feelings of overwhelm, low self-esteem, extreme fatigue, or low motivation, help is available to become a good mom and feel happy.

-Many parents have these feelings.
+Many parents have these feelings, including moments when they feel sad or overwhelmed, regret being a mom, or hate being a mother sometimes.
 You may decide to reach out for support to safeguard your mental health.
 Potential support options may include:

 • Parenting support groups